Oxford Archaeology: Oxford Archaeology, Oxford Office

-Oxford Archaeology North (OAN)
+Oxford Archaeology, Lancaster Office

 The Lancaster University Archaeological Unit (LUAU), together with its staff, became the northern office of Oxford Archaeology on 1 November 2001.
 This followed a decision that the needs of a professional archaeological unit could no longer be best served by its continuance within the university.
-OAN continued the wide range of work undertaken in the past, from desk-based assessments, through evaluation and rapid surveys of both the landscape and the built and industrial environments, to major excavations.
+The Lancaster office continued the wide range of work undertaken in the past, from desk-based assessments, through evaluation and rapid surveys of both the landscape and the built and industrial environments, to major excavations.
 Particular specialisations are upland survey and the excavation and recording of standing industrial remains.

-OAN has taken the lead within OA on all archaeological projects carried out by the organisation throughout the north of England.
-OAN has worked on a great number of sites across northern England, and brought them to publication.
+The Lancaster office has taken the lead within OA on all archaeological projects carried out by the organisation throughout the north of England.
+It has worked on a great number of sites across northern England, and brought them to publication.
 These have included infrastructure projects on the A1(M), A66, the Asselby to Pannal and West East Link Main pipelines, and the Carlisle North Development Route (CNDR).
-OAN has also worked extensively on cemeteries and burials across northern England, including a Viking cemetery at Cumwhitton, medieval and post-medieval graveyards, and at Furness Abbey where a high-ranking clergyman was excavated.
-Since the North was the cradle of the Industrial Revolution, the investigation of factories, mills and workers’ housing also forms an important part of OAN's work.
+The Lancaster office has also worked extensively on cemeteries and burials across northern England, including a Viking cemetery at Cumwhitton, medieval and post-medieval graveyards, and at Furness Abbey where a high-ranking clergyman was excavated.
+Since the North was the cradle of the Industrial Revolution, the investigation of factories, mills and workers’ housing also forms an important part of the work carried out by the Lancaster office.

-Oxford Archaeology East (OAE)
+Oxford Archaeology, Cambridge Office

 In 2008, Cambridgeshire County Council's Field Unit, CAMARC, joined Oxford Archaeology as its third regional centre.
 CAMARC itself was a recently revised name for an organisation that had been given a variety of titles over more than 20 years of existence.
 Its lineage started in the early 1980s with Manpower Services Commission-funded community programme projects, and it continued to carry out developer-funded work in the mid-80s as the 'Archaeological Field Unit'.

-OAE continues to deliver major programmes for infrastructure projects and for smaller-scale developments in both rural and urban areas.
+The Cambridge office continues to deliver major programmes for infrastructure projects and for smaller-scale developments in both rural and urban areas.
 Its large rural landscape projects include complex Middle Bronze Age field systems, enclosures and settlements at Clay Farm, Trumpington.
 Recent urban schemes include the Itter Crescent Roman villa excavation in Peterborough and excavations of Victorian and Medieval settlement relating to Stourbridge Fair at Harvest Way, Newmarket Road, Cambridge.

 Publication

-Having published some 200 monographs, reports and booklets, Oxford Archaeology has established itself as a major publisher of archaeological reports with the production of monograph series, such as Thames Valley Landscapes and Lancaster Imprints, and contributions to other major series, including East Anglian Archaeology Reports.
+Having published some 230 monographs, reports and booklets, Oxford Archaeology has established itself as a major publisher of archaeological reports with the production of monograph series, such as Thames Valley Landscapes and Lancaster Imprints, and contributions to other major series, including East Anglian Archaeology Reports.
 OA has also produced many ‘popular’ publications, pamphlets and booklets written in a less technical style.